 It has been shown that FTIR spectroscopy can be applied to novel and interesting systems to provide a significantly greater quantity of information than has been previously found.
 Different quenching molecules clearly have rather different effects on the vibrational distribution of NO(X).
-FTIR makes it possible to observe all IR transitions in the region being acquired, and has resulted in structured emission from the quenchers N_2O and CO_2 together with electronic emission features in the Xe system, which can be explained in terms of collisional energy transfer between excited NO and Xe.
+Since FTIR makes it possible to observe all IR transitions in the region being acquired, and has resulted innot only has it been possible to observe structured emission from the quenchers $N_2O$ and $CO_2$ , together with we have also been able to see some rather intriguing, unexpected electronic emission features in the Xe system, which can be explained in terms of collisional energy transfer between excited NO and Xe.